pulkitc-99/RI_TaskList/Documentation of Task List.md

 ## Learnings

    Implement features depth-first rather than breadth-first.
 This means, don’t build the entire possibilities of workflow from the beginning.
 Implement one particular route functionality fully so you can identify challenges and then use what you learn.

+   n8n nodes can have lot of internal checks and quirks that breaks things, so try to handle things as much as possible within code nodes and pass clean data.
+Use simple settings.

+   Multiple items sent at once get fired in parallel by any node in n8n.
+You need to make sure items don't collide or cause ambiguity between nodes.
+   Don't output multiple items for a single node in a parallel node setup.
+It will all execute at once and cause issues.
+Make sure each parallel node gets only one task.

+   Before beginning development, make sure you are using the most suitable software stack for your work so that you don't have problems in the future.
+For this purpose, n8n was not suitable.